zetavg/chromium-website/site/teams/rendering/index.md

 reasons these are limited to team members and collaborators.
 Please talk to one of the team members and they'll get you added as needed.

-### IRC

-Many of the team members may also be found in the #chromium channel on freenode.

 ## Team Members

 **Adenilson Cavalcanti** adenilson.cavalcanti - ARM San Jose - Performance